debian-janitor/syslog-ng-debian/README.md

  [github-repo]: https://github.com/syslog-ng/syslog-ng/releases

-To compile from source, the usual drill applies (assuming you have the required dependencies):
+To compile from source, the easiest is to use `dbld`, a docker based, self-hosted compile/build/release infrastructure within the source tree.
+See `dbld/README.md` for more information.

+For the brave souls who want to compile syslog-ng from scratch, the usual drill applies:

     $ ./configure && make && make install

+The extra effort in contrast with the dbld based build is the need to fetch and install all build dependencies of syslog-ng (of which there are a few).

 If you don't have a configure script (because of cloning from git, for example), run `./autogen.sh` to generate it.